 After you have added Flow-Relocation™ to any Mobile App on Appdome, there are a few additional steps needed to complete your mobile integration project.

 Appdome is a full-featured mobile integration platform.
 Within Context™, Appdome users can brand the app, including adding a favicon to denote the new service added to the app.

 For more information on the range of options available in Context™, please read this knowledge base article.

-In order to deploy an Appdome-Fused app, it must be signed.
+In order to deploy an Appdome-Built app, it must be signed.
 Signing iOS app and Signing an Android app are easy using Appdome.
 Alternatively, you can use Private Signing, download your unsigned app and sign locally using your own signing methods.

 Once you have signed your Appdome-Built app, you can download it to deploy it using your distribution method of choice.
 For more information on deploying your Appdome-Built apps, please read this knowledge base.